There are currently no vacancies for members of the NSW Medical Council.

 Applicants that are found suitable for appointment and are not appointed, may be considered for future vacancies.

-Applicants not successful in this round of appointments will be notified at the end of the process.
+Applicants not successful are notified at the end of the process.

 The Health Professional Councils Authority (HPCA) complies with NSW Government privacy legislation and policies.